dgraph-io/dgraph-docs/content/graphql/mutations/deep.md

 +++
 title = "Deep Mutations"
-weight = 5
+description = "You can perform deep mutations at multiple levels.
+Deep mutations do not alter linked objects, but they can add deeply-nested new objects or link to existing objects." weight = 5
 [menu.main]
     parent = "graphql-mutations"
     name = "Deep"
 +++

-Mutations also let you perform deep mutations at multiple levels.
+You can perform deep mutations at multiple levels.
 Deep mutations do not alter linked objects, but they can add deeply-nested new objects or link to existing objects.
 To update an existing nested object, use the update mutation for its type.

 We use the following schema to demonstrate some examples.